Dennis the Menace and Gnasher: Barrie Appleby (2011–2012)

-In early 2011, Dennis's re-launched character slowly and subtly began returning to his 'menacing' ways.
+In early 2011, Dennis's re-launched character slowly and subtly began returning to his "menacing" ways.
 He began using his weapons again and referring to his antics as menacing.
 He also began to do his menacing more intentionally as he did in all previous eras.
 Barrie Appleby, who had previously drawn Roger the Dodger, became the artist as the strip was extended to three pages rather than the usual two.
-Sixty Second Dennis was also dropped, being replaced by a Gnasher spin-off strip called Gnashional Treasure, which was later renamed as Gnasher's Bit(e).
-Although the strip continued to be known as Dennis and Gnasher, Dennis was once again overtly referred to as 'the menace', and by his 60th birthday, Dennis had returned to his original character although he still has the likeness of his 2009 TV series counterpart.
+Sixty Second Dennis was also dropped, being replaced by a Gnasher spin-off strip called Gnashional Treasure, later renamed Gnasher's Bit(e).
+Although the strip continued to be known as Dennis and Gnasher, Dennis was once again overtly referred to as "the menace", and by his 60th birthday, Dennis had returned to his original character (although he retained the likeness of his 2009 TV series counterpart).
 Meanwhile, Nigel Parkinson continued with lengthier BeanoMAX stories which would often feature other Beano characters.